dickwolff/Export-To-Ghostfolio/README.md

 #### Swissquote

 Login to your Swissquote account.
 From the bar menu click on “Transactions”.
-Select the desired time period as well as types and then select the “export CSV” button to the right.#### Swissquote
+Select the desired time period as well as types and then select the “export CSV” button to the right.

 ### Use the tool